GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

 ## 🛈 How the project is structured

+- `./prisma:` Prisma allows you to interact with the database securely and efficiently.
+It also handles schema management and facilitates the creation and execution of migrations, in addition to offering an intuitive API for queries and data manipulation.
+    - `schema.prisma:` This is the central file where we define the Prisma Client's data models, relationships, and generators.

 - `./src/app.module.ts`: Root module that declares/imports the application's other modules, controllers, and providers.
 - `./src/main.ts`: Application entry point, where Nest is initialized and configured.

 - `./src/modules:` The modules folder brings together all the application's modules, each in its own directory to keep logic, controllers, and providers well-organized and decoupled, all then imported by the root module (AppModule).
     - `common:` We concentrate functionality shared by multiple modules; this is where components that don't belong to a specific domain are stored.
         - `csrf.controller.ts:` Exposes an endpoint to obtain the user's CSRF token, ensuring that each call actually comes from the legitimate application and not a malicious website, thus preventing CSRF.
+    - `prisma:` Bundles the PrismaModule (prisma.module.ts) and PrismaService (prisma.service.ts), centralizing Prisma integration in NestJS.
+        - `prisma.module.ts`: Defines and globally exports the Prisma module in NestJS, registering the PrismaService as a provider to allow injection into any part of the application.
+        - `prisma.service.ts`: Extends PrismaClient, automatically managing the database connection during initialization and disconnection during the module lifecycle.

 - `./test/` Directory dedicated to end-to-end (e2e) tests:
 - `app.e2e-spec.ts`: Our e2e tests to validate endpoints and main API flows, ensuring that scenarios work as expected. - `jest.e2e-json`: Jest configuration file for running e2e tests (defining recognized file extensions, starting point for test searches, transforms, etc.)